BravoBaldo/IntroToSignalProcessing_it/README.md

 This is the first draft of the translation of the book "Pragmatic Introduction to Signal Processing" by prof. Tom O'Haver (https://terpconnect.umd.edu/~toh/spectrum/TOC.html)

-ToDo: Some adaptions to A$ format...
+ToDo: Some adaptions to "A4" format...

 ## Tools used:
 * [OmegaT  v.5.7.1](https://omegat.org) - (but with [Okapi Filter: okapiFiltersForOmegaT-1.9-1.41.0](https://okapiframework.org/wiki/index.php/Okapi_Filters_Plugin_for_OmegaT)).